-Vitis Accelerator Flow Example - Replacing DPU with Filter2d Accelerator in Smartcam Application
+Vitis Accelerator Flow Example: Replacing DPU with Filter2d Accelerator in a SmartCam Application

-This example was created with 22.1 tools and BSP and is based on Ubuntu.
-You will need Vitis.
-This application assumes that you are familiar with smartcam application, and have already booted Linux with a smartcam application running.
-If you have not yet done that, please go through smartcam application deployment.
+This example was created with 2022.1 tools and BSP and is based on Ubuntu.
+You need Vitis.
+This application assumes that you are familiar with the Smartcam application and have already booted Linux with a Smartcam application running.
+If you have not yet done that, go through Smartcam Application Deployment.

-This example will generate 2 files - .bit.bin (PL bitstream) and .xclbin file for the specific accelerator.
-You will re-use .dtbo (device tree overlay), and shell.json file from smartcam platform because we are using the same platform.
+This example generates two files: .bit.bin (PL bitstream) and .xclbin file for the specific accelerator.
+You reuse the .dtbo (device tree overlay), and shell.json file from the Smartcam platform because you are using the same platform.

 Obtaining Platform

-Since we are altering smartcam application only and not the platform, we will first need to get the platform smartcam is based on - kv260_ispMipiRx_vcu_DP.
-Detailed tutorial is at Creating Vitis Platform.
-Here are the specific commands to use to generate the platform:
+Because you are altering a Smartcam application only and not the platform, you first need to get the platform Smartcam is based on, kv260_ispMipiRx_vcu_DP.
+A detailed tutorial is at Creating Vitis Platform.
+Use the following commands to generate the platform:

 git clone --branch xlnx_rel_v2022.1 --recursive https://github.com/Xilinx/kria-vitis-platforms.git